NC Ferry Guide Sections:

 In the rare event that your vacation, or your preferred route on and off the islands, is affected by a hurricane, simply check with your vacation rental company to see what travel options are available.
 Considering that a long ferry ride is considered relaxing by the majority of passengers, a slight detour after a bit of worrying about the recent storm might be just the thing to put you back into vacation mode.

-Tips and Tricks for boarding the Outer Banks Ferries
+Tips and Tricks for riding the Outer Banks Ferries

 - When possible, try to book a ferry crossing around sunset.
 There are no better views of the Pamlico or Currituck Sound than the ones found via a boat on the open water, and the local ferries provide this service for a bare minimum cost.
 Bring your camera, and don't be afraid to gather the family starboard or portside for some gorgeous pictures that will definitely make the family photo album.